-The Organization was granted a loan in the amount of \$136,110, pursuant to the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), as amended by the Paycheck Protection Program Flexibility Act of 2020 on February 8, 2021.
+The Organization was granted a Paycheck Protection Program (PPP) loan in the amount of \$136,110, pursuant to the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), as amended by the Paycheck Protection Program Flexibility Act of 2020 on February 8, 2021.
 The loan may be forgiven if used for certain qualifying expenses.
 Any portion not forgiven bears interest at a rate of 1% per annum, payable in monthly installments commencing June, 2022 and maturing February, 2026.
-This amount is included in refundable grant advance in the statements of financial position at June 30, 2021, as the conditions for forgiveness were not met prior to June 30, 2021.
 The Organization received full forgiveness of the loan during the year ended June 30, 2022, and recognized \$136,100 as other revenue in the statements of activities for the year ended June 30, 2022.